highghlow/umbrel-install-script/README.md

 To install Umbrel using this:

 1. Read [the warnings](#warnings) carefully
-2. Do a fresh debian installation (Do not make a user account.
-Only use `root`)
+2. Do a fresh debian installation (Make a user account named anything but `umbrel`)
 3. Log in as `root`
 4. Run
 ```